fpiechowski/hex-gradle-plugin/README.md

 ## Domain artifact and publication
 You can use `domainJar` to create artifact containing sources from just the `domain` source set.
-That allows you to modularize your domain sources.
+This allows you to modularize your domain sources.

 Additionally, the plugin prepares `domain` publication for `maven-publish` to publish domain-only artifact.